 Holland has some of the best antiques in the world.
-The old history of Holland dating back to 1600s is a gem for any person looking to bring back precious jewelry, art, Dutch tiles and more.
-The collection of antiques and fine art dates back to the Dutch’s early economic boom from shipping and trade around the world.
+The old history of Holland, dating back to the 1600s, is a gem for any person looking to bring back precious jewelry, art, Dutch tiles, and more.
+The collection of antiques and fine art dates back to the Dutch’s early economic boom from shipping and trade worldwide.

 Additionally, Delft-style Dutch tiles are prized collections for Dutch homes.
-In Amsterdam, I’m always amazed by the overall interior design, passion for art and style of the citizens.
+In Amsterdam, I’m always amazed by the citizens’ overall interior design, passion for art, and style.
 You can buy Delft-style Dutch tiling from pre-1700.

 2. Visit the Hortus Botanicus Amsterdam

 You may think that all botanical gardens are created equal.
 That’s not true.
-The Hortus Botanicus of Amsterdam is a true gem.
-It’s a bit out of the beaten path, but it’s a worthy stopover if you are making the trip to the windmill of De Gooyer.
+The Hortus Botanicus of Amsterdam is a true gem and one of the oldest botanical gardens in the Netherlands.
+It’s a bit off the beaten path, but it’s a worthy stopover if you are making the trip to the windmill of De Gooyer.